hsandt/sonic-pico8/README.md

 In the pause menu (toggled with Enter/Start), if you are in-game, you can select the following options:

+* Late jump: press left/right to toggle the Late jump feature ON/OFF (default: ON)
 * Warp to start: restart stage from beginning keeping collected emeralds
 * Retry from zero: restart stage losing emeralds collected so far
 * Back to title: go back to title menu